truenas/documentation/content/_includes/MinIOEnterpriseStorageConfig.md

 Scroll down to the next set of storage volume settings and select **Host Path (Path that already exists on the system)**.
 Change the **Mount Path** to **/data3**, and enter or browse to the location of the **data3** dataset to populate the **Host Path**.

-{{< trueimage src="/images/SCALE/23.10/InstallMinIOSNMDStorageConfigData3andData4.png" alt="Add Storage Volumes /data3 And /data4" id="7: Add Storage Volumes /data3 And /data4" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallMinIOSNMDStorageConfigData3andData4.png" alt="Add Storage Volumes /data3 And /data4" id="Add Storage Volumes /data3 And /data4" >}}

 Scroll down to the last set of storage volume settings and select **Host Path (Path that already exists on the system)**.
 Change the **Mount Path** to **/data4**, and enter or browse to the location of the **data4** dataset to populate the **Host Path**.